Question: I have missed exams, and/or labs, and/or not completed

 Question: When/where are you going to post the scores for

-process for everyone and annoys the professor.
+process of doing this just delays the results for everyone and annoys the

 Question: Do you curve?